rlancaste/kstars-on-osx-craft/README.md

 ### Prerequisites for running the script (no longer required beforehand!!!)

+	One very important requirement is that your mac must be running OS X Sierra (10.12) or later.
+QT refuses to build now on earlier versions.
 	This script makes use of the xcode command line tools, qt, homebrew (not much anymore), and craft.
 	In the old version of the script, you had to install many of these first, but it can now do them automatically.
 	You can install these things beforehand if you like, but it is not required, as they will install.